Highlights from UNICEF at the UN General Assembly

-The pandemic has taught everyone how important global health is and the deep inequities that exist.
+Every year, millions of children die from causes that are preventable and treatable.
+The COVID-19 pandemic showed everyone how important global health is and the deep inequities that exist.

 UNICEF is working tirelessly to make sure that every child has the access to the health care and nutrition they need to not only survive, but thrive.